The Xometry app works best with JavaScript enabled!

 Motherboards can be upgraded by simply swapping out the old one and plugging the electronic components into the new board.
 However, care must be taken to ensure the new board can handle the power requirements of the existing printer parts.

 The Power Supply Unit (PSU) supplies power to all the electronic components in the printer.
 This unit is a transformer and rectifier that steps down AC power and converts the lower power AC to DC.
-A PSU is connected directly to the motherboard which then directs the power to all the relevant components.
-Upgrading a PSU is often required if new components are added to the 3D printer that has higher power requirements.
+A PSU is the power supply to all the relevant components.
+Upgrading a PSU is often required if new elements are added to the 3D printer that have higher power requirements.
 Take care not to replace the PSU without first confirming that the motherboard can handle the increased power.

 3. Frame

-The frame of a 3D printer is where all the different mechanical 3D printer parts are connected, including the motherboard. the frame is typically made from aluminum, plastic, or steel.
+The frame of a 3D printer is where all the various mechanical components are connected, including the motherboard.
+The frame is typically made from aluminum, plastic, or steel.
 The stiffer or more rigid a 3D printer frame is, the faster the printer can print while still maintaining accuracy and quality.
 Most 3D printers have three axes of rectilinear motion.
 This means that the extruder can move left and right on the x-axis and up and down on the z-axis.
 The third axis of motion is supplied by the printer bed, which can move back and forth on the y-axis.
 The stepper motors are mounted onto the frame.

 3D printer frames can be upgraded.
-However, this is often a cumbersome undertaking that often requires disassembling and then reassembling the entire printer.
-One of the simplest upgrades the user can make is to stiffen the frame’s gussets and brackets, improving overall rigidity and stability.
+However, this is often a cumbersome undertaking that requires disassembling and then reassembling the entire printer.
+One of the simplest upgrades users can make is to stiffen the frame’s gussets and brackets, thereby improving overall rigidity and stability.

 4. User Interface

-A user interface is required to interact with a 3D printer.
+A user interface is necessary for interacting with a 3D printer.
 Most 3D printers have a basic screen with a few buttons and dials.
 These are sufficient for selecting the part to be printed from an SD card and allowing some basic settings to be changed, such as the extruder temperature or the bed temperature.
 More advanced printers will have multi-color touch screens with a user-friendly interface.
 Alternatively, the printer can be connected to a PC using a wired connection or via Wi-Fi.
-Either an OEM (original equipment manufacturer) or 3rd-party printer-control software can be used to control the printer and monitor the status of the print.
+Either OEM (original equipment manufacturer) or third-party printer control software can be used to control the printer and monitor the print status.

-The user interface can be upgraded to an easier-to-use version.
-Care must be taken to ensure that the motherboard can work with the new screen in terms of the board's physical connection and the power requirements.
-Additionally, the firmware of the board will need to be updated to work with a new screen.
+The user interface can be upgraded to a more user-friendly version.
+Care must be taken to ensure that the motherboard is compatible with the new screen in terms of both the board's physical connection and its power requirements.
+Additionally, the firmware of the board will need to be updated to support the new screen.

 5. Connectivity

 A 3D printer's connectivity is defined by how the user transmits the G-Code printing instructions to the controller.
 There are three main ways to connect to a 3D printer: via an SD card, a fixed cable, or over Wi-FI.
 Most printers come with an SD card and fixed cable connections.
 However, Wi-Fi is only available on more advanced printers.
-To upgrade from SD card / fixed cable to Wi-Fi often requires the replacement of the motherboard.
+Upgrading from an SD card / fixed cable to Wi-Fi often requires replacing the motherboard.

 6. Extruder

-The extruder is used to pull the plastic from the filament spool and push it through a heated chamber and then out the nozzle to print a part.
+The extruder is used to pull plastic from the filament spool, push it through a heated chamber, and then out the nozzle to print a part.
 The extruder unit consists of a stepper motor, a spring-loaded gear wheel to grip the plastic, a hot end, and a nozzle.
 The three main types of extruders are:

 • Direct Drive: Direct drive extruders are typically mounted above the hot end and the nozzle.
 These types of extruders push the plastic directly into the heated end and out the nozzle.

-• Dual Extruders: Two separate extruders are placed next to each other that supply different materials.
-These can be different colors, or one extruder can be used to print the part supports.
+• Dual Extruders: Two separate extruders are positioned side by side, each supplying a different material.
+These can be any other colors, or a single extruder can be used to print the part supports.
 Both direct drive and Bowden-style extruders can be set up for dual extrusion.

 Upgrading a direct drive to a Bowden extruder can be done relatively simply.
-Only some additional brackets and tubing are required.
+Only a few additional brackets and tubes are required.
 Upgrading to dual extrusion depends on how many stepper drivers can be accommodated on the motherboard.
 Connection points for additional fans, hot-ends, and temperature sensors will also be required.

 7. Motion Controllers

-The motion controller is the mechanism used to move the printer hot end along the three axes required to print a part.
+The motion controller is the mechanism used to move the printer's hot end along the three axes required to print a part.
 A stepper motor is used to control movement because of its capability to maintain precise positioning.
 However, stepper motors produce rotary motion.
-This rotary motion is converted to linear motion by making use of either a power screw or a toothed belt.
+This rotary motion is converted into linear motion by utilizing either a power screw or a toothed belt.
 The z-axis is almost always driven with a power screw, whereas the x and y axes can be driven with toothed belts.

 It is rarely necessary to upgrade the motion controller.
-The original equipment stepper motors are able to control the position of the print heads very accurately.
+The original equipment stepper motors are capable of controlling the position of the print heads with great accuracy.

 8. Print Material